oaappp/it6-final-project/CONTRIBUTING.md

-# What

-A collection of flask web application projects for IT6 Final hands-on activity this is to lessen duplication of data models, and filter system titles
+# How to add your chosen repository

+## Format for Adding Your data model
+Add projectname & URL of your chosen project to `project_list.md` using this format:

+[System name] - [student name] [github repository URL] [your email address]

-## How to Submit Your chosen title/data-model
+## Steps to Submit
-1. Fork this repository
+1. Fork the repository
-2. Add your chosen python/flash web application from [github](https://github.com/)  then add your entry to `project_list.md`, follow the format of the previous entries
+2. Create a new branch
+3. Add your system title to [project_list.md] (do not delete existing contents ) following the format above
-3. Create a Pull Request
+4. Create Pull Request
-4. Wait for review and approval

-## Guidelines
-- One title per student
-- Follow the format in CONTRIBUTING.md
-- No duplicate system (see the original repo. first-come-first-serve basis)